VICO-UoE/mlpractical/environment-set-up.md

 # Minimal set-up instructions for DICE

-Below are instructions for setting up the environment with out additional explanation.
-These are intentionally terse and if you don't understand what a particlar command is doing you might be better following the more detailed instructions above which explain each step.
+Below are instructions for setting up the environment without additional explanation.
+These are intentionally terse and if you do not understand what a particular command is doing you might be better following the more detailed instructions above which explain each step.

 ---